Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— Year of Alabama Food · Guide to Birmingham · created over 2 years ago
+— Year of Alabama Food · Guide to Birmingham · created almost 3 years ago

 Birmingham's food scene has caught the attention of the folks at The New York Times, The Wall Street Journal, Esquire and other media throughout the country.
 With an extensive offering of down-home favorites and upscale fine dining, Birmingham is one of the South’s ultimate culinary destinations.Read more...